Keto Chia Pudding with Peanut Butter

-All you need are few ingredients:
+All you need are a few ingredients:

 - Peanut butter – of course, that is the main ingredient in this recipe.
 Make sure you use one with no added sugar and no added oil.
-If you can’t have peanuts for any reason, this recipe will work with cashew butter, almond butter or even sunflower seed butter.
+If you can’t have peanuts for any reason, this recipe will work with cashew butter, almond butter, or even sunflower seed butter.

-- Salt – optional especially if your nut butter is salted
+- Salt – optional, especially if your nut butter is salted.

 - Vanilla essence – just because everything is better with a hint of vanilla